 Question: "Is the 'Conversations with God' series biblically sound?"

-In his books, Walsch says the voice told him that God is everything and everything is God.
+In Conversations with God, Walsch says a voice told him that God is everything and everything is God.
 Therefore, we humans are “God.”
 Everyone around you is simply “you” in a different form, and we are all “God.”
 Here, Walsch is repeating one of Satan’s original lies, “You will be as God” (Genesis 3:5).

-Walsch also claims that all life is eternal.
+Walsch also claims in the CwG series that all life is eternal.
 Death is “the great illusion.”
 There is no judgment, no punishment, and no hell, for there is no reason for any of that—there is no sin.
 After death, a person goes to a different level of existence in order to “continue the evolution of the human soul.”
-This teaching is in direct conflict with Hebrews 9:27 and many other passages of Scripture that teach the reality of judgment after death.
+This teaching in Conversations with God is in direct conflict with Hebrews 9:27 and many other passages of Scripture that teach the reality of judgment after death.

-According to Walsch, there is no right way to live or one way to come to God.
+According to the author of Conversations with God, there is no right way to live or one way to come to God.
 There are many ways, and all of them are equally valid.
 All the gods of various religions are really the same “God.”
 Of course, the One True God disagrees with Walsch: “Thus says the LORD, the King of Israel, And his Redeemer, the LORD of hosts: ‘I am the First and I am the Last; Besides Me there is no God’” (Isaiah 44:6).

 Walsch insists in Book 1 of Conversations with God that words cannot communicate truth.
 Instead, truth comes as each individual consults his or her own feelings.
 Everyone is right, and no one is wrong; contradictory “truths” are not a problem in Walsch’s faulty logic.
 It’s interesting for a man who has given the world nearly 3,000 pages of words to state that words cannot communicate truth.
 What, then, is he communicating?